 The VFAA board of directors labored long and hard about what to do in her memory.
 Our conversations kept coming back again and again to having our own space, which has been the VFAA’s dream since the beginning.
 We would call that space the VFAA Suzanne Haskew Art Center, a.k.a.
 The S.H.A.C., and we hope it becomes a special jewel not only in the Village of Milford, but to surrounding communities as well.

 Research has revealed several models already in operation around the country that meet the above mentioned criteria, and the Village of Milford currently has no community space for creative, visual art endeavors.
-We believe that adding this element to the VFAA while collaborating with businesses and programs already offered in the area will provide the Milford Village with an important community asset.
-We believe the S.H.A.C will help nearby businesses with increased traffic while working as an “anchor” to help support the area in which we are located, all the while continuing to serve our current mission and do so in a unique, community-based way.
+We believe that adding this element to the VFAA while collaborating with businesses and programs already offered in the area provides the Milford Village with an important community asset.
+We believe the SHAC helps nearby businesses with increased traffic while working as an “anchor” to help support the area in which we are located.
+All the while, continuing to serve our current mission and do so in a unique, community-based way.

 For over two decades, the VFAA has been a magnet to the Village of Milford.
 Even though the group was founded and is headquartered in Milford, most of our membership and event participants come from various neighboring communities.
 Milford benefits greatly when they do because they dine at the local restaurants and shop at the stores.
 Many were first introduced to our beautiful Milford public library by participating in our annual spring Poetry Art Night event.
 In conjunction with other activities, we set up our artwork to entice residents and visitors to the downtown area and enhance community events.
 We’ve already been doing this for years.
 It’s time we did that better, too.
 A place of our own was the next step, and in the spring of 2014, the Suzanne Haskew Art Center (SHAC) was opened.

 Watch this video with former SHAC Director, now Board Member, Andrea Perry.